Impact of bias and redshift-space modelling for the halo power spectrum: Testing the effective field theory of large-scale structure: Modelling: bias prescriptions and the redshift-space map

 Eq.~\eqref{eq:quasi-local-b1} appears to be local in time, but it splits the perturbative orders $\delta^{(n)}(t,\vect{x})$ in a way that cannot occur in a truly local expression: the different orders of perturbation theory $\delta^{(n)}$ have no meaning by themselves, so Eq.~\eqref{eq:quasi-local-b1} has meaning only as a convenient representation for the nonlocal time integral in~\eqref{eq:worldline-bias-integral}.
 We describe the expansion in~\eqref{eq:quasi-local-b1} as `quasi-local'.
 The net effect is that, instead of a \emph{single} bias parameter $b_1(t)$ at linear order, we have three such parameters.
 The degree of splitting between these parameters can be regarded as a measure of the importance of halo histories in describing their statistical properties.
 A similar discussion can be given for each operator appearing in the integrand of~\eqref{eq:worldline-bias-integral}.

-If we were to drop the Einstein--de Sitter approximation then a similar analysis would apply, except that we would obtain an independent bias parameter for each growth function $D_j^{(n)}(t)$.
+If we were to drop the Einstein--de Sitter approximation, then a similar analysis would apply; except that we would obtain an independent bias parameter for each growth function $D_j^{(n)}(t)$.
 The resulting bias expansion would be extremely complex and contain an impractically large number of bias coefficients.
 To prevent the statistical power of our datasets becoming diluted by this proliferation of bias parameters we assume that~\eqref{eq:quasi-local-b1} will approximately apply, even though we retain the full time dependence of $\delta^{(n)}(t,\vect{x})$.
-Effectively this means that we use the Einstein--de Sitter approximation in the \emph{bias expansion} even though we do not use it for the description of \emph{dark matter clustering}.
+More specifically, this can be regarded as a sufficient approximation, since all the bias parameters are determined at a fixed time.
+Additionally, further non-degenerate terms only appear at fourth order, as discussed in App.
+B of Desjacques \textit{et al.}~\cite{Desjacques:2016bnm}.
+Effectively, this means that we use the Einstein--de Sitter approximation in the \emph{bias expansion} even though we do not use it for the description of \emph{dark matter clustering}.